TushG29/TushG29/README.md

 <img align="left" alt="GIF" src="https://www.8128.info/horntorus/HT-net_coloured.gif?raw=true" width="350" height="240" />

-  This is a <a href="https://www.horntorus.com/iindex.html">Horn Torus</a>. <b>π<sup>2</sup> </b>is the surface area of the horn torus when the two circles of its vertical cross section have unit diameter, meaning its tubing is of unit diameter.
+  This is a <a href="https://www.horntorus.com/iindex.html">Horn Torus</a>.
+The surface area of the horn torus is <b>π<sup>2</sup> </b> when the two circles of its vertical cross section have unit diameter, in other words when its tubing is of unit diameter.
 Thus leading us to the constant <b>π</b> which helps us understand our universe with greater clarity as it is a very useful fundamental quantity.

 </a>